 Hansgrohe now makes almost € 1.1 billion in sales (as of 2017), has 37 branches worldwide on all continents and employs 5,000 people, 60% of them in Germany.

-Grohe – the global giant
+Grohe – the worldwide giant

-The company Grohe is even larger: in 2016 it made € 1.3 billion in sales with 6,000 employees worldwide (40% in Germany).
+The Grohe company is even bigger: in 2016 it generated a turnover of 1.3 billion € with 6,000 employees worldwide (40% in Germany).
 It has representations in 150 countries.

-Today, Grohe is a stock corporation and has been part of the Japanese Lixil Group since 2014.
+Grohe is now a stock corporation and has been part of the Japanese Lixil Group since 2014.